Stockpile Strategy

 Every Deal Adds 10 New Problems

 A stock deal places one new card on every column.
 That can help a stuck board, but it can also bury clean runs and force you into mixed-suit stacks.
+The right deal is the one you make after the tableau has stopped offering better work.

 Rule